juliomateoslangerak/omero-metrics/README.md

 # Installation for development

-Here we explain how to install OMERO-metrics using an OMERO-web server running locally.
+Here we explain how to install omero-metrics using an OMERO-web server running locally.
 The main advantage is that you may edit the code and debug very easily.

 ## Pre-requirements